emessiha/durian/readme.md

 # README
-Durian: the best smelling app out there
+Durian: the best smelling Vulnerable NodeJS app out there!